JavaDawid/codingchallenges/src/main/java/leetcode/README.md

 - sortcharacter451
 **Sort Characters By Frequency** sorts the letters in input string by frequency in the decreasing order.
 The frequency of a character is the number of times it appears in the string.

+- two/sum1
+that program take it array of integers and target integer.
+From array it select two numbers to add together will return target and return array index of that numbers.

+- validParentheses20
+compare